Sen. Tom Udall, Tom Carper Write To Scott Pruitt

 This week, Senators Tom Udall and Tom Carper, along with U.S. Representatives Betty McCollum and Peter DeFazio, announced that the EPA chief is not complying with federal spending laws.

-Udall, Carper, McCollum and DeFazio, who hold leadership positions on committees tasked with overseeing EPA programs and spending, wrote to Pruitt, demanding that he provide the required information to Congress.
+Udall, Carper, McCollum, and DeFazio, who hold leadership positions on committees tasked with overseeing EPA programs and spending, wrote to Pruitt, demanding that he provide the required information to Congress.

 According to the senators, expenditures for furnishing or redecoration exceeded a cumulative total of $5,000.
 The senators provided a list of other items which the EPA failed to disclose.
 These include biometric locks worth $3,389.50, Captain’s Standing Desk worth $2,963.05, Sit-to-Stand Table for $2,514.73, Executive Desk Refurnishing for $2,075, and portraits (two) for $1,200.